AdobeDocs/experience-manager-65.en/help/forms/using/create-and-use-custom-functions-core-components.md

 ## Using Custom Function in an Adaptive Form {#use-custom-functions}

-In an Adaptive Form, you can use [Custom Functions within the rule editor](/help/forms/using/rule-editor-core-components.md) Let us add the following code to the JavaScript file (`Function.js` file) to calculate age based on the Date of Birth(YYYY-MM-DD).
+In an Adaptive Form, you can use [Custom Functions within the rule editor](/help/forms/using/rule-editor-core-components.md).
+Let us add the following code to the JavaScript file (`Function.js` file) to calculate age based on the Date of Birth (YYYY-MM-DD).
 Create a custom function as `calculateAge()` which takes the date of birth as input and returns age:

 ```javascript
     /**